Blender (software): Blender Open Data

 The Blender Open Data is a platform to collect, display, and query benchmark data produced by the Blender community with related Blender Benchmark software.

 Blender Network

 The Blender Network was an online platform to enable online professionals to conduct business with Blender and provide online support.
 It was terminated on 31 March 2021.
+In 2025, a beta version was put online again.

 Blender Store

 A store to buy Blender merchandise, such as shirts, socks, beanies, etc.

 Blender Extensions

 Blender Extensions acts as the main repo for extensions, introduced in Blender 4.2, which include both addons and themes.
 Users can then install and update extensions right in Blender itself.

-Release history

-The following table lists notable developments during Blender's release history: green indicates the current version, yellow indicates currently supported versions, and red indicates versions that are no longer supported (though many later versions can still be used on modern systems).